 The Cleavelyn name has descended through the generations from the ancient Anglo-Saxon

 culture.
-Their name comes from having lived in Cleveley, a small hamlet in Ormesby in the county of Yorkshire.
+Their name comes from having lived in Cleveley or Cleveland-Port, hamlets in the parish of Ormesby, union of Guisborough in Yorkshire

 Early Origins of the Cleavelyn family